Professional Learning

 WF1995913 Shaped 2024 Classcraft blog batch2 9

-As an administrator, it’s essential to create a school climate that motivates students and your teachers too.
-Motivated teachers are happier, more confident, and better able to carry out work that will lead to the desired behavior in students.
-With these outcomes in mind, here are thirteen ways principals can motivate teachers.
+As an administrator, creating a school climate that motivates both students and teachers is essential.
+Teachers who feel supported are happier, more confident, and better able to carry out work that will lead to the desired behavior in students.
+With these outcomes in mind, here are 13 ways principals can motivate teachers.

 1. Praise them